Attitude Baptist Church: Organisation

 There are also supporting ministries such as Counseling, Reception, Intercession, Worship and Broadcasting.

 Congregations and Leadership

-Since September 27, 2003 the Church is led by its pastor-president, Josué Valandro de Oliveira Jr., and each of its daughter-churches is led by a pastor.
+Since 27 September 2003 the Church is led by its pastor-president, Josué Valandro de Oliveira Jr., and each of its daughter-churches is led by a pastor.

 The Church meets regularly in 13 congregations in 4 different Brazilian States, 1 in the United States and 1 in Canada.
 They are:

 a.
 Predecessor: Pr.
-Achilles Schachter between July 26, 2019 and March, 2020.
+Achilles Schachter between 26 July 2019 and March, 2020.

 b.
 Predecessor: Pr.
-Edgar F. Hallock, Jr. between June 4, 2000 and June 8, 2001.
+Edgar F. Hallock, Jr. between 4 June 2000 and 8 June 2001.

 c.
 Predecessor: Pr.
-Leandro Barros between February 5, 2017 and August 10, 2020.
+Leandro Barros between 5 February 2017 and 10 August 2020.

 Media

 Attitude Baptist has a weekly program called Attitude Time (Tempo de Atitude) broadcast on Saturday mornings at 10:30AM by RedeTV!.
 Worships and some activities are broadcast in social media such as Facebook, Youtube and Instagram.

 Public Exposure

 One of the most well-known members of Attitude Baptist Church is the current First Lady of Brazil Michelle Bolsonaro, formerly an interpreter and member of the Church Ministry in Brazilian Sign Language.
-Together with his wife, the current President of Brazil Jair Bolsonaro has attended services in Barra da Tijuca.
+Together with his wife, the former President of Brazil Jair Bolsonaro has attended services in Barra da Tijuca.